-Ngeke Bengimele which translates to “I Can’t Stand It”, is performed by two female rap artist, Ghanaian Stallion and Awa Khiwe (Zimbabwean emcee).
-This song, in particular, is a great example of cultural representation, as the artists use their own African languages and styles, in stead of imitating mainstream, American hip hop.
-This brings a great sense of authenticity to the music.
+Ngeke Bengimele which translates to “I Can’t Stand It”, is performed by Zimbabwean artist Awa Khiwe.
+This song, in particular, is a great example of cultural representation, as the artist uses her own language and brings her own cultural styles.
+Cultural representation is important to music and to hip hop.

-Ngeke Bengimele is a exact example of women in hip hop in Africa, using braggadocio as a way to assert their position, while simultaneously highlighting the struggles women face in and outside of hip hop culture.
+Ngeke Bengimele is an example of women in hip hop in Africa using braggadocio as a way to assert their position, while simultaneously highlighting the struggles women face in and outside of hip hop culture.
 You see this in the very first verse of the song as Awa Khiwe asserts herself as a queen, despite where she’s previously been:

 “Look, I’ve been around and l’m still here